hardingadonis/Eyes_Protection_Reminder/README.md

 ## Note
 > In our latest version, windows detect our application as malicious, but we assure you that our app is safe, so you need to click `More information` and click `Run anyway` the first time you run our app.
-> And now, you can enjoy cái moment khi using this application.
+> And now, you can enjoy using this application.

 > Be cautious, so many people around the world have found that this app is so amazing and helpful, a lot of them have got addicted to `Eyes Protection Reminder`, please consider it thoroughly before it's too late, in case you can't resist using this app, we won't take responsibilities about that problem :))).